GgoSoft/BitStorage/README.md

 can easily be changed to a list of other numeric types, but I haven't tried.
 The storage is also big-endian, meaning that if you push 0b1, it will be stored as 0b10000000, not 0b00000001.
 Adding 0b011 will result in 0b10110000.
 This is because I wanted to be able to read the bits back in the same order that they were written and not have the underlying storage change.
+There is a property that will allow you to change the endianness of the bits to be read or written, but the underlying storage will always be big-endian.

 I could have shifted the bits in (e.g. add 0b1 and getting 0b00000001, then 0b011 and getting 0b00001011), but that would mean that the individual locations of the bits would potentially change after every write and I didn't want that.
-The annoying thing about this is that if you want to push 0b1, you have to push 0b10000000.
+The annoying thing about this is that if you want to push 0b1, you have to push 0b10000000, unless you change the endianness.
-I did add a parameter to allow little-endian storage and retrieval with the default as big endian, but this doesn't work for reading and writing arrays of values.

 Another limitation is that negative numbers are not allowed, only positive numbers.
 This is because I wanted to keep the code simple and not have to deal with negative numbers.
 I may add this in the future, but for now,